-Under the Affordable Care Act (ACA), most Americans must buy health insurance starting in 2014.
+Under the Affordable Care Act (ACA), most Americans were required to buy health insurance starting in 2014.
 Also in 2014, Medicaid expanded to serve more of the lowest-income Americans, and tax credits will reduce the costs of private insurance for millions of lower- and middle-income families, primarily those lacking employer-sponsored insurance.
-Since most people are required to buy insurance starting in 2014, insurance companies will not be allowed to deny coverage to anyone based on health.
+As most people were required to buy insurance starting in 2014, insurance companies are not allowed to deny coverage to anyone based on health.